yhuang82/tweeter/README.md

 - Clears the textarea and resets the Character Counter after a valid tweet is submitted.

 ### Stretch Goals
+- Form toggle
+When the form appears (slides down), the user has to then click on the text area to begin typing.
+Ideally the form should enable the textarea automatically so that the user can begin typing right after clicking the button.

+- Add a Second Toggle Button
+The bottom button should only display when the user starts to scroll and the nav button should disappear.
+The bottom button should disappear and the nav button should reappear when the user scrolls back to the top.
+When clicked the page should scroll to the top and the form should slide down with the textarea enabled.

 **Navigation Bar**: